MISSION AND HISTORY

 The mission of Portland Baroque Orchestra is to produce intimate and historically-informed interpretations of music composed before 1840 for a wide audience, and to provide broad access and educate the community about the composers and historic context of this music through world-class professional performances, outreach, and dialogue.

 Emerging in the early 1980s as a grassroots cooperative of musicians, the Portland Baroque Orchestra has matured as a polished, professional organization within the ranks of the best period-instrument orchestras in North America and Europe.
 Succeeding PBO’s regular guest director and artistic advisor Ton Koopman, Monica Huggett has been the group’s artistic director for twenty years.
 She is considered one of the premier baroque violinists, and was appointed the inaugural artistic director of the Juilliard School’s Institute for Historical Performance in 2008.

 In 2013-14, PBO produced a studio recording of ten concertos by J.S.
 Bach for violin and oboe, featuring oboist Gonzalo X. Ruiz.
-The first of two discs was released in November on the AVIE label, and the second will appear in early 2015.
+The first of two discs was released in November, 2014 on the AVIE label, and the second in summer of 2015.
 In 2011, PBO collaborated with Montreal’s Les Voix Baroques and Portland’s Cappella Romana to produce and record Bach’s St. John Passion.
-The studio recording of that production, made after critically acclaimed performances in Portland, Eugene, Seattle, and Vancouver (British Columbia) was released by AVIE in 2012.
+The studio recording of that production, made after critically acclaimed performances in Portland, Eugene, Seattle, and Vancouver (British Columbia), was released by AVIE in 2012.